 WHEN DID THIS START?

-It is generally accepted that cause marketing was launched more than 35 years ago when American Express raised money for the preservation of the Statue of Liberty.
+It is generally accepted that cause marketing was launched 40 years ago when American Express raised money for the preservation of the Statue of Liberty.
 During the summer in 1983, AmEx donated a penny for each credit card transaction by AmEx cardholders, and additional funds for each new account opened, and sales of other products.
 More than $1.7 million was raised to restore and preserve Lady Liberty.

 INTERESTING PREMISE, WHAT ARE THE CHALLENGES?

-Some of the challenges faced when a for-profit aligns with a nonprofit, include 1) the obvious cultural conflict when an earnings-focused for-profit teams with a mission-based nonprofit, (2) the difficulty of a generally creative, flexible for-profit company to adapt to a rigid, inflexible nonprofit organization (especially with national NPOs), to develop a strong partnership, (3) the inability of the nonprofit to provide a substantial tangible return (benefit) to the for-profit, due to budgetary constraints and strict 501(c)3 federal guidelines prohibiting the for-profit from receiving “substantial return benefit, other than use or acknowledgement of the nonprofit’s name or logo”.
+Some of the challenges faced when a for-profit aligns with a nonprofit, include 1) the obvious cultural conflict when an earnings-focused for-profit team with a mission-based nonprofit, (2) the difficulty of a generally creative, flexible for-profit company to adapt to a rigid, inflexible nonprofit organization (especially with national NPOs), to develop a strong partnership, (3) the inability of the nonprofit to provide a substantial tangible return (benefit) to the for-profit, due to budgetary constraints and strict 501(c)3 federal guidelines prohibiting the for-profit from receiving “substantial return benefit, other than use or acknowledgment of the nonprofit’s name or logo”.

 AND, IT’S STILL GROWING?

 Yes, traditional cause marketing is a stunning $2.64 BILLION industry, and has almost tripled in the last 20 years, according to IEG.